ncbi/ncbi-cxx-toolkit-public/src/objtools/cleanup/test/test_cases/README.txt

 +easy_auto_replace
 - Converts .template files into .template_expanded files or multiple .test files.
-Users might consider copying this script and using it for their own purposes, since it's good in generaly for generating a large number of test cases that differ only a little.
+Users might consider copying this script and using it for their own purposes, since it's good in general for generating a large number of test cases that differ only a little.